Madrid–Seville high-speed rail line: History

 In 1997 a request to the president of Renfe by the Malagón City Council and the Ciudad Real Provincial Council to reopen the station in Malagón, which was closed during construction of the Madrid-Seville high-speed line, was denied.

 In 1997, some 4.4 million passengers travelled along the line; in 1998, 4.75 million.
 By 1999, trains transported over 4 times as many passengers as planes between Seville and Madrid.

 In 2004 Renfe launched a new Avant service on the Córdoba - Seville section on trains designed specifically to cover medium-distance routes at a maximum speed of 250 km/h.

 In 2014, a new station was added in Villanueva de Córdoba, between Córdoba and Puertollano, to improve accessibility of the Los Pedroches region.

 The line later received branches in Andalusia.
 In October 2015 an extension of the Madrid-Seville high-speed rail line to Cádiz railway station was completed after 14 years of works and put in service by Alvia trains for speeds up to 200 km/h.
 This section is built on Iberian gauge track.
 With less stops between Seville and Cádiz and with possible installation of ERTMS (European Rail Traffic Management System) railway signaling in the line, the maximum speed for the trains can be raised up to 250 km/h.
 In that case AVE services to Cádiz on dual-gauge Class 106 trains could be possible.

 In May 2025, four segments of a cable used in the railway's signaling system were stolen in Toledo, causing extensive travel disruptions.

+In January 2026, a train derailed near Adamuz, crossing onto the opposite track and crashing into an oncoming train.
+46 people were killed and 292 were injured.
+The likely cause was identified as improper kit usage on a rail weld, with wear and tear leading to the rail breakage sticking up; after nearly a month of repairs, the line reopened on 17 February.